openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 .# Abstract

-This specification defines an extension of OpenID Connect protocol for providing relying parties with claims about end-users that have a certain level of verification and/or additional metadata about the claim or the process of verification for access control, entitlement decisions or input to further verification processes.
+This document defines an extension of OpenID Connect protocol for providing relying parties with claims about end-users that have a certain level of verification and/or additional metadata about the claim or the process of verification for access control, entitlement decisions or input to further verification processes.

 .# Foreword